Guggenheim/Collections-API-Spec/bibliographies.md

     </tbody>
 </table>

-## Constituent objects
+## Constituents

-A Constituent object represents a constituent and its connection to the bibliograhy.
+Constituents is an array which represents a list of constituents and their connection to the bibliograhy.

 ### Example